bogzbonny/mou/templates/md_digestor_chunk_statements.prompt.md

   text", "this document, "according to the author", etc. and instead simply state the Question(s) the Text appears to be answering in absolute terms.
-The author and document information will ALREADY be automatically cataloged in metadata so there is no need to reference them in your speech.
+The author and document information will ALREADY be automatically cataloged in metadata so there is no need to reference them in your answers.
-- Each Statement does not necessarily need to have a Question.
-A single Question can be reused for multiple Statements, as well a single Statement can answer multiple Questions.
 - Do not over-think or over-analyze, come up with an obvious and straightforward logical output.
 - Use absolute clarity and completeness in all statements made, capture the